 Willows Weep house has been described as one of the most haunted locations in North America.
 In fact, William Shatner gave that description during an episode of The UnXplained.

-One man who has a vested interest in the Willows Weep house is UFO/paranormal investigator Dave Spinks, who claims that the Willows Weep location is nothing short of pure evil.
+One man who has a vested interest in the Willows Weep house is UFO/paranormal investigator Dave Spinks.
+He claims that the Willows Weep location is nothing short of pure evil.

 Spinks knows a thing or two about the unnatural.
-Having had an encounter with a monster in West Virginia as a young man, Dave Spinks has been researching and investigating sightings and encounters of strange creatures for more than 30 years.
+He had an encounter with a monster in West Virginia as a young man.
+He’s been researching and investigating sightings and encounters of strange creatures for more than 30 years.

 It’s that scary!

 Willows Weep Not A Good Haunted House

 Haunted houses appeal to many people.
 While they conjure up creepy images, more often than not, activity in a haunted house is usually not too confronting.